 A batch stirred tank reactor is the simplest type of reactor.
-It is composed of a reactor and a mixer such as a stirrer, a turbine wing or a propeller.
-The batch stirred tank reactor is illustrated below:
+It is composed of a reactor and a

 This reactor is useful for substrate solutions of high viscosity and for immobilized enzymes with relatively low activity.
 However, a problem that arises is that an immobilized enzyme tends to decompose upon physical stirring.
 The batch system is generally suitable for the production of rather small amounts of chemicals.